 What Is A MIDI Keyboard?

 A keyboard controllers an interface that gives the musician or producer control over sounds and function.
-A MIDI controller doesn’t have built-in sounds because it uses sounds from VST’s.
+It doesn’t have built-in sounds because it uses sounds from VST’s.
 These are also known as “soft synths.”

 I recommend using your keyboard with the DAW it is built for just because you will have extra features to play around with and get more in-depth with.
-I noticed that when musicians use their MIDI controller that’s built for a specific DAW with other DAW’s it can get a little buggy.
+I noticed that when musicians use their MIDI controller that’s built for a specific DAW with other DAW’s it can get a little buggy and have problems.

 What Is A DAW?